Reviewable/Reviewable/docs/dashboard.md

 PRs are sorted into groups ordered from most to least relevant.
 Within each group, PRs are sorted in chronological order.
 The exception is that in the **Waiting on me** group, the PRs that are only waiting on you appear before others.
 The intention is that the PRs appear in the order you ought to deal with them.
 You cannot change the sort order, but you can filter the list instead (see below for details).

 You can modify the view with the various toggles and filters on this page.
 If a specific pull request isn't showing in the list, you can simply paste its URL into the filter field to access it directly.
-You can also view all of the PRs in a specific repository by clicking one of the "N open reviews" links on the [Repository page](repositories.md).
+You can also view all of the PRs in a specific repository by clicking one of the “N open reviews” links on the [Repository page](repositories.md).

 ## Review state